nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `deleteL t/14 l/CS2101` will remove the label "CS2101" from the 14th task on the task list.

-### Delete all contacts and tasks by label: `deleteA`
+### Deleting all contacts and tasks by label: `deleteA`

-Delete all contacts and tasks who contain the label(s) specified.
+Deleting all contacts and tasks who contain the label(s) specified.

 Format: `deleteA LABEL_NAME [MORE_LABEL_NAMES]`